Millennium Community Solutions CIC

 Working with stakeholders to improve accessibility standards and regulations.

-Assistive Technology Centre
+Lambeth Assistive Technology Centre

-This groundbreaking initiative empowers individuals with cognitive, hearing, visual or physical challenges to confidently use assistive technology and improve digital access.
+In partnership with Lambeth Council, we unveiled the Lambeth Assistive Technology Centre in May 2025.
+This groundbreaking initiative is open to everyone and empowers individuals with cognitive, hearing, visual or physical challenges to confidently use assistive technology and improve digital access.

 Empowering through the Assistive Technology Guide

+MCS has released a groundbreaking 245-page guide to the world of Digital Assistive Technology (ATech).
 This comprehensive resource has already found its way into the hands of 140 libraries and 40 JobCentre Plus locations across London.
+Packed with insights on the latest ATech innovations, the guide is a game-changer for those seeking to navigate the digital landscape.

 "This is an extraordinary book that has the power to change lives."